Carolyn is a homesteader and avid prepper. She loves to learn new ways to be more self-sufficient and share her ideas with others.

 Portable Solar Generator for Cell Phones and Small Electronic Devices

 My husband began looking into these for when our power would be down short term.
-We are able to charge our tablets and cell phones with the one we have and it was reasonably priced.
+We can charge our tablets and cell phones with the one we have and it was reasonably priced.

-Most of these smaller chargers are light, and easy to take with you camping or in your bag, backpack, etc.
+Many of these portable solar generators are light, and easy to take with you camping or in your bag, backpack, etc.

 Here are a few comparisons: